Privacy Policy

 We may monitor where permitted by law and we’ll do this where the law requires it, or to comply with regulatory rules, to prevent or detect crime, in the interests of protecting the security of our communications systems and procedures and for quality control and staff training purposes.
 This information may be shared for the purposes described above.

 We sometimes make decisions about you using only technology, where none of our employees or any other individuals have been involved.
-For instance, we may do this to decide: whether to offer you a product or service, to determine the risk of doing so, the price we will offer, whether to offer you credit, what terms and conditions to offer you.
+For instance, we may do this to decide whether to offer you a product or service, to determine the risk of doing so, the price we will offer, whether to offer you credit, and what terms and conditions to offer you.

-We’ll do this where it is necessary for entering into or performing the relevant contract, is authorised by laws that apply to us, or is based on your explicit consent.
+We'll do this where it is necessary for entering into or performing the relevant contract, is authorised by laws that apply to us, or is based on your explicit consent.
+Where we carry out automated decision-making that produces a legal or similarly significant effect on you, you have the right under UK GDPR Article 22 to request human review of the decision, to express your point of view, and to contest the outcome.
+Please contact our Data Protection Lead to exercise this right.

 We retain personal information regarding you or your use of the products or services for as long as your Account or contract is active or for as long as needed to provide you with the goods and services.